Germany's far-right populist AfD: No gains, small losses | DW | 27.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The far-right populist party remains strong in the east of the country, but has suffered small losses nationwide — and will not be involved in any coalition talks, as it remains a pariah for all other parties.
+The far-right Alternative for Germany party remains strong in the east, but has suffered small losses nationwide — and will not be involved in any coalition talks, as it remains a pariah for all other parties.

-But overall, the election saw the AfD lose roughly two percentage points compared to its 2017 result, now winning just over 11% of the nationwide vote — putting it only in fifth place.
-Since 2017, the AfD could claim to be Germany's third-biggest vote-getter and the largest opposition party in parliament.
+But, overall, the election saw the AfD lose roughly two percentage points from its 2017 result, now winning just over 11% of the nationwide vote — putting the party in fifth place.
+In 2017, the AfD was the No. 3 vote-getter and the largest opposition party in parliament.

 "This is no defeat" was the message from the AfD leaders when the results were published.
-"Anything above 10% is a solid result," said one of the party's two lead candidates, Tino Chrupalla, adding that the next few days would be spent analyzing where voters' migrations went and why they did so.
+"Anything above 10% is a solid result," said one of the party's two lead candidates, Tino Chrupalla, adding that the next few days would be spent analyzing to whom voters migrated and why.

-The other leading candidate, Alice Weidel, was quick to blame the losses on alleged media bias and what she called unfair election campaigning by political competitors.
+The other leading candidate, Alice Weidel, was quick to allege that the the losses were the result of media bias and what she called unfair election campaigning by political competitors.

-Support for the AfD may have shrunk in western Germany, but Sunday's result also showed that the far-right party has entrenched itself as a force in all the states in the former East Germany, where it can count on over 20% of voters, as opposed to closer to 10% nationwide.
+Support for the AfD may have shrunk in western Germany, but Sunday's result also showed that the far-right party has entrenched itself as a force in all the states in the former German Democratic Republic (GDR), where it can count on over 20% of voters, as opposed to closer to 10% nationwide.

-The AfD was also able to comfortably see off attempts by major parties to shift to the right in order to win over eastern German voters.
+The AfD was also able to comfortably fend off attempts by major parties to shift to the right in order to win over eastern German voters.
 That was shown by the failure on Sunday of the former domestic spy chief turned right-wing firebrand Hans-Georg Maassen, who stood as a Christian Democrat candidate in the eastern state of Thuringia.
-Maassen's third-place finish seems to have refuted arguments that center-right parties can convince AfD voters to shift away from the far-right.
+Maassen's third-place finish seems to have refuted arguments that center-right parties can convince AfD voters to shift away from the far right.

 Germany's federal election system features both direct mandates and a second vote on proportional representation — in some parts of the former East Germany, the far-right AfD had a first-place showing in the latter vote

-His comments upset many eastern Germans, but it also illustrated just how deeply the Cold War division still cuts into Germany's psyche: No matter what has happened in the past three decades, the political debate about eastern Germany is often still defined by its experience in the period from 1949 to 1989.
+His comments upset many eastern Germans, but they also illustrated just how deeply the Cold War division still cuts into Germany's psyche: No matter what has happened in the past three decades, the political debate about eastern Germany is often still defined by the period from 1949 to 1989.

 The demographic changes following reunification have been dramatic: The east has seen a brain drain as the young and well-qualified moved westward, and eastern states still lag behind the western states economically.